Adelic line bundles on quasi-projective varieties

-Denote by $\wh\Div(X^\ran)$ (resp. $\wh\Pr(X^\ran)$) the \emph{group} of arithmetic divisors (resp. principal arithmetic divisor) over $X$.
+Denote by $\wh\Div(X^\ran)$ (resp. $\wh\Pr(X^\ran)$) the \emph{group} of arithmetic divisors (resp. principal arithmetic divisor) on $X$.
 Define

-Define a \emph{metrized line bundle} over $X^\ran$ to be a pair $(L,\|\cdot\|)$, where $L$ is a line bundle over $X$, and $\|\cdot\|$ is a continuous metric of fibers of $L$ over $X^\ran$.
-This is similar to the original case, we omit the details.
+Define a \emph{metrized line bundle} on $X^\ran$ to be a pair $(L,\|\cdot\|)$, where $L$ is a line bundle on $X$, and $\|\cdot\|$ is a continuous metric of fibers of $L$ on $X^\ran$.
+This is similar to the original case; we omit the details.

-Denote by $\wh\Pic(X^\ran)$ the \emph{group} of isometry classes of metrized line bundle over $X$, and $\wh\Picc(X^\ran)$ the \emph{category} of metrized line bundle over $X$ whose morphisms are isometries.
+Denote by $\wh\Pic(X^\ran)$ the \emph{group} of isometry classes of metrized line bundle on $X$, and $\wh\Picc(X^\ran)$ the \emph{category} of metrized line bundle on $X$ whose morphisms are isometries.
 There is a canonical isomorphism

 Finally, the motivation for restricted analytic spaces is as follows.